nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Creating one or more Tasks : `create-task` or `ctask`

-Use the create-task command to create one or more `Tasks`.
+Use the `create-task` command to create one or more Tasks.

 Format: `create-task tk/TASK_DESCRIPTION [d/DATE] [d/DATE] ...` or `ctask tk/TASK_DESCRIPTION [d/DATE] [d/DATE] ...`